cyberwahid01/6.1-Active-Directory-Understanding-DNS/README.md

 <img src="https://i.imgur.com/5TDhnPj.png" alt="6"/>
 </p>
 <p>
 7. We are now going into the DNS Manager and changing the IP Address to 8.8.8.8.
-This will be to demonstrate how DNS IP information is saved on our Client machine Cache.
+This will be to demonstrate how DNS IP Information is saved on our Client machine Cache.
 </p>
 <br />
 <p>